By Tommy Hough

-While finishing off any kind of tolerant pretense for conservation or public lands management on behalf of GOP lawmakers, these moves are entirely unprecedented in our nation's history.
+While finishing off any kind of tolerant pretense for conservation or public lands management on behalf of the GOP, these moves are entirely unprecedented in our nation's history.

-Not even James Watt, Ronald Reagan's notorious Interior Secretary, ever suggested anything on the scale of what is being proposed now, but congressional Republicans have been engineering these moves since they took over following the Tea Party wave in the 2010 midterms (again - elections have consequences).
+Not even James Watt, Ronald Reagan's notorious Interior Secretary, ever suggested anything on the scale of what is being proposed now, but congressional Republicans have been engineering these moves since they took over following the Tea Party wave in the 2010 midterms.
 Until recently, the GOP always came up against an immovable object – President Obama.
 But those days are gone, and the floodgates for rollback policy are wide open.

-While reasonable people can have their differences about how agencies do their management jobs – and I've been on the other side of the coin on this many times, especially while at Oregon Wild – there's no doubt our public lands are better off with oversight than without it.
-But when the BLM tried to enforce policy in the case of the Bundys, they had guns pointed in their face.
+While reasonable people can have their differences about how agencies do their management jobs, and I've been on the other side of the coin on this many times, especially while at Oregon Wild, there's no doubt our public lands are better off with oversight than without it.
+But when the BLM tried to enforce policy in the case of Cliven Bundy, they had guns pointed in their face.
 Now the weight of the GOP and Trumpistan is siding with the Bundys over its own civil servants and public land.

-Don't be fooled – despite the withdrawal of H.R.
-621 by Congressman Chaffetz, the desire to sell off public lands and drill in National Parks has strong support in Congress, and there's nothing to stop it other than the voice of the citizenry.
+Don't be fooled.
+Despite the withdrawal of HR 621 by Congressman Chaffetz, the push to sell off public lands and drill in National Parks has strong support in Congress, and there's nothing to stop it other than the voice of the citizenry.
 While those voices were heard last week by Chaffetz and others, the House GOP will find new ways to try to separate Americans from their public lands.
 This is just the beginning.

 Vasquez Peak Wilderness photo by Tommy Hough